If You Are Locked Out Or Have Forgotten Your Passcode

 Follow these steps to place your iOS device into recovery mode.
 If your iOS device is already in recovery mode, you can proceed immediately to step 6.

+device.
 The device should turn on.
-Note: If you see the screen pictured below, let the device
+Note: If you see the screen pictured below,

 4. Continue holding the Home button until you see the "Connect to iTunes" screen.

 When this screen appears you can release the Home button:

 5. If necessary, open iTunes.
 You should see the following "recovery mode" alert: